yannickkirschen/console-arena/docs/index.md

 *[power of skill one] + [power of player one] - [power of skill two] - [power of player two]*

-When the result is positive, the user (player one) won the fight, otherwise the computer (player two).
+When the result is positive, player one won the fight, otherwise player two.
 The absolute value of this result is subtracted from the loser's health.

 ## Architecture